piroor/tst-bookmarks-subpanel/README.md

 * Impossible to drag anything from elsewhere to the bookmarks subpanel.
 * Impossible to drag bookmarks from the bookmarks subpanel to TST's sidebar.
-* Impossible to open native context menu directly on macOS directly.
-You always need to do Control-click twice.
+* Impossible to open native context menu on bookmarks, and extra context menu items added by bookmark related addons are unavailable.
 This is due to a restriction of WebExtensions API.
 * All bookmarks are shown with same icon.
 This is due to a restriction of WebExtensions API.